BonelessWater/WikiRaceGNN/README.md

 1.  **Static Plots (`main.py --mode evaluate --visualize`)**: When running evaluation via `main.py`, enabling the `--visualize` flag generates static plots saved to the `plots/` directory.
 These typically include performance comparisons and analysis charts.
 2.  **Interactive Web Dashboard (`app.py`)**: Running `app.py` provides the real-time visualization interface described in the "Interactive Dashboard" and "Using the Dashboard" sections, allowing dynamic exploration of specific traversals.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists, otherwise assumed MIT based on common practice).

 ## Troubleshooting

 ### Dependency/Installation Issues